One-Week Northern Lights Winter Package with Ice Caving & National Parks

 Welcome to Iceland!

-After landing at Keflavik International Airport and collecting your luggage, you'll take an airport transfer through the Reykjanes Peninsula toward Reykjavik, the world's northernmost capital.
+After landing at Keflavik International Airport, you'll take an airport transfer through the Reykjanes Peninsula toward Reykjavik, the world's northernmost capital.
 You can choose a shuttle bus or pay to upgrade to a private airport transfer.

 On your way to Reykjavik, you can choose to make a stop at the Blue Lagoon.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
-It's in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
+The lagoon offers a truly otherworldly atmosphere, set in a magical moss-covered lava field.

 If you add a Blue Lagoon ticket, your travel agent will arrange it according to your flights.
-If your flights arrive in the evening and there's no time to visit the lagoon today, you can add it to another day.
+If your flight arrives in the evening and there's no time to visit the lagoon today, you can add it to another day.

 When hungry, enjoy a traditional Icelandic dinner in one of the city's top-class restaurants.
 You might also want to grab a drink or two in a local pub or bar — Reykjavik may be a small city, but it has fantastic nightlife.

 When night falls, you can enjoy a complimentary northern lights tour.
 Choose whether you want to go by boat or bus.
-You can take a boat from the Old Harbor and see the aurora borealis dancing over the ocean or head into the countryside on a bus to watch for glimmers of bright color in a stunning remote location.
+You can choose to experience the aurora borealis from the Old Harbor by boat or head out into the countryside by bus to watch the lights in a more remote location.

 If you don't get lucky enough to see the northern lights, don't worry — you still have plenty of chances to see them during the rest of your trip.

-After a busy first day, you'll spend the night in a comfortable, cozy hotel in downtown Reykjavik.
+After an exciting first day, unwind and relax in a comfortable, cozy hotel in downtown Reykjavik.

 Read more